DIVER-study/diver-app/README.md

--- Create a table for public profiles create table if not exists profiles ( id uuid references auth.users on delete cascade not null primary key, updated_at timestamp with time zone, display_name text unique, avatar_url text, email text,
+-- Create a table for public profiles create table if not exists profiles ( id uuid references auth.users on delete cascade not null primary key, updated_at timestamp with time zone not null default now(), display_name text not null unique default '', avatar_url text not null default '', email text not null,

   constraint display_name_length check (char_length(display_name) >= 3)
 );